jstayton/jquery-marcopolo/README.markdown

 *   **required** _boolean_

     Whether to clear the input value when no selection is made from the results list.
-This happens when the input field is blurred, either by clicking out of the input field or some other means.
+This happens when the input field is blurred, usually by clicking or tabbing out of the field.

     _Default: false_

     ---------------------------------------------------------------------------
 *   **selectable** _selector_

     The list items to make selectable.
-For example, this allows items with a certain class — like all headers with the class _header_ — to be excluded.
+For example, say you add the class _header_ to a number of list items (in the _formatItem_ callback) that you want to act as non-selectable headers.
+They can be excluded with the selector _:not(.header)_.
 Selectable items receive the class _mp\_selectable_.

     _Default: '*'_